Insurance Rates After Speeding Ticket: How Much Will Your Premium Increase?

 There's a significant gap between a standard speeding ticket and a reckless driving charge.
 While speeding is generally classified as a moving violation, reckless driving is treated as a major — and in some states, criminal — offense.

-A reckless driving conviction can nearly double your premium in some cases, and many insurers will classify you as a high-risk driver, limiting your coverage options.
-It sits just below a DUI in terms of insurance impact — and in some analyses, the increases are nearly comparable.
-Learn more about how car insurance after a DUI compares if you're facing a more serious charge.
+A reckless driving conviction averages around a 70% rate increase nationally — adding approximately $1,034 per year — and many insurers will classify you as a high-risk driver, limiting your coverage options.
+It sits just below a DUI in terms of insurance impact, making it one of the most damaging violations short of a DWI on your record.
+Learn more about how an accident affects car insurance rates if you're managing multiple driving-related issues on your record.

 Pros